 THE ENVIRONMENT AT MARTINS HILL VINEYARD

-Martins Hill Organic Wines is a NASAA certified organic vineyard, Organic Vignerons and owners Michael and Louise Sweeney planted the first vines in 1985, more vines were added to the vineyard in 2000.
-Over the past 6 years, we have planted Riesling additional Pinot Noir and a Shiraz block has been planted on the slopes of the southwestern side of the vineyard.
+Martins Hill Organic Wines is a NASAA certified organic vineyard, Vignerons and owners Michael and Louise Sweeney planted the first vines in 1985, more vines were added to the vineyard in 2000.
+Over the past 10 years, additional Riesling, Pinot Noir and Shiraz has been planted on the slopes of the southwestern side of the vineyard.
 These vines have all come from our library rows.

 Michael is a passionate winemaker who lives the organic lifestyle and produces organic, vegan wines with no added preservatives.
 35 years of organic practices and not using chemicals, pesticides and synthetic fertilizers has resulted in the production of beautiful clean fruit.